 An MRes can give you a competitive edge in the researcher job market and can also be a valuable stepping-stone towards a PhD.
 In this course you’ll gain advanced research skills, develop your own research project and earn an internationally recognised research qualification.
-You can study for the MRes full or part time.

 While this course is delivered entirely online, some of the optional electives are available on-campus for those students based in the UK.
-International students will only be able to select from online electives as we are unable to sponsor students on a Student visa for this course.
+(International students will only be able to select from online electives as we are unable to sponsor students on a student visa for this course.)

 NB This course is subject to review

 - Flexible study mode: This MRes is delivered completely online with a mixture of asynchronous and synchronous delivery.
-For those based in the UK and not requiring a Student visa to study here, you may be able to select an on campus elective module.
+For those based in the UK and not requiring a student visa to study here, you may be able to select an on campus elective module.

 - Supportive staff who are experts in their field: You will enjoy close support throughout your studies from our academic team and will be mentored by a specific supervisor who is expert in your area.